 For years, Manchester City fans had to endure the taunts of their rivals as United set about becoming the dominant force in English football, but the signing of Carlos Tevez hinted that the playing field was levelling out.

-After being marginalised during his final season at Old Trafford, Tevez appeared hell-bent to prove himself all over again, becoming City’s talisman soon after his arrival and winning the FA Cup and Premier League.
+After being marginalised during his final season at Old Trafford, Tevez appeared hell-bent on proving himself all over again, becoming City’s talisman soon after his arrival and winning the FA Cup and Premier League.